My Favorite Food in Malaysia Roti Canai

 Kuala Lumpur’s Chinatown is a colorful and lively part of the city filled with restaurants and hawker stands serving up good cheap eats and cheap shopping.
 If you’re here you’re looking for hotels near or along Petaling Street.

-Petaling Street is KL’s shopping bizarre filled with loads of goods, mostly cheap and fake but that’s part of the fun, isn’t it?
+Petaling Street is KL’s shopping bazaar filled with loads of goods, mostly cheap and fake, but that’s part of the fun, isn’t it?

 So if you want to see the old parts of Kuala Lumpur, picking a hotel right in KL’s Chinatown will put you in touch with KL’s rich history.
 This is why many consider Chinatown as one of the best areas to stay in Kuala Lumpur.